 Click image for full resolution.

-Natalie Batalha, deputy science team lead for NASA’s Kepler Mission, always thought she would follow in her parent's footsteps.
+Natalie Batalha, mission scientist for NASA's Kepler Mission, always thought she would follow in her parent's footsteps.
 She attended University of California Berkeley studying business.
 However, as her interest in science grew, Batalha hoped to merge the two career paths of business and science.

 "I remember the exact moment that I decided to enroll in physics.
 There are certain moments in your life that you never forget.
 That was one of those moments," Batalha recalled.
 Batalha believes that college is a place for self-discovery, where a young person finds their true passions.
 College is the place where Batalha began to understand her love of science and so she took the road less traveled, deviating from studying business.